steroid-app/steroid-app.github.io/README.md

 let forecast_weather = await steroid.weather.forecast();
 ```

-> You must have already saved your location and API token.
+> You must have already saved your location and API token on Steroid's webpage.
 > By default, Steroid will request a weather forecast of 5 days, and only twice per day.

 #